-On the first day of Domestic Violence Awareness Month (DVAM), we encourage you and all Virgin Islanders to wear purple, in solidarity with survivors and to promote awareness of this serious crime in our community.
+On the first day of Domestic Violence Awareness Month (DVAM), we encourage you and all Virgin Islanders to wear purple, in solidarity with victims and survivors of domestic violence and to promote awareness of this serious crime in our community.

 What is domestic violence?

-Domestic violence refers to violent acts committed by a family or household member against another, such as child abuse or the mistreatment of one’s spouse or life partner.
+Domestic violence refers to violent acts committed by a family or household member against another, such as child abuse, the mistreatment of one’s spouse or life partner or abuse of an elder.
 Perpetrators can exhibit more than one type of behavior that can include:

 - pushing, shoving, punching, choking and other kinds of physical harm

 - emotional abuse, including isolation, threats and gaslighting

 - financial abuse or control over household money or another’s personal accounts

 - rape, forced sexual behavior with others or other kinds of sexual violence

 - withholding passport, government-issued identification or immigration documents